 Keep on stirring often till the whole mixture starts thickening and starts to leave the edges of the kadai or pan.

 Type of suji: Use the fine variety of suji for making halwa.
+Ensure that your rava is fresh, within its shelf period and does not have insects or mold and is not rancid.

 Scaling: Recipe can be halved or doubled or tripled.